busraasan/BGSR-basiralab/README.md

 • A vector of size (n-1) stacking the training labels.<br/>
 • A matrix (n × (m × m)) stacking the source HR brain graph.<br/>
 • Kn: the number of the most similar LR training subjects to the testing subject.<br/>
+• K1: the number of neighbors for applying SIMLR on clusters.<br/>
+• K2: the number of neighbors for applying SNF.<br/>

 The BGSR outputs are: